Your cart is currently empty!

 Are Shoebox Lights a Good Street Lighting Option?

 Yes, and no. Shoebox lights, and even pole top lights, are found in many parking lots.
 While shoebox lights are very similar to street lights in terms of function, output, and optics, that’s typically not the light you find used for lighting up streets and roadways.
 Shoebox lights are also referred to as LED Parking Lot Lights.

 City lit up with High-Pressure Sodium Street Lights

 Standard Optics for Street Lights

 Street lighting uses a series of Type Optics, Type 1, 2, 3, 4, and 5.
 Each type has a very specific pattern.
 There is no standard unless a city or town decides to standardize it.
 But there is no one national rule suggesting one Optic Type is the standard.
 We have found that Type 3 is the most common request.

-What Color Temperature Is Ideal for Street Lighting?
+Best Color Temperatures for Street Lighting?

-How Do You Install LED Street Lights?
+How to Install LED Street Lights

 Experienced professionals should install LED Street Lights.
 They’re trained to install street lights as they require lift trucks to get the light on the pole.
 The lights themselves are simple to work on and install.
 LED street lights work on existing poles, with 3 simple wires – line, neutral, and ground, to power the lights.